American Indian Education Oversight Committee

 ITEM 4―California Longitudinal Pupil Achievement Data System, presented by Keric Ashley, Director, Educational Data Management Division, and Randy Bonnell, Administrator, California Longitudinal Pupil Achievement Data System (CALPADS) Operations Office

 - The CALPADS is a longitudinal data system used to maintain individual-level student data, including student demographics, course data, discipline, assessments, staff assignments, and other data for state and federal reporting.

-- There is more information about the CALPADS available on the CDE CALPADS Web page.
-Answers to frequently asked questions about the CALPADS are shown on the CDE CALPADS Frequently Asked Questions Web page.
+- There is more information available at CALPADS.
+Answers to frequently asked questions about the CALPADS are available at Frequently Asked Questions.